queraltab/Greenhouses-Library/docs/hvac.rst

 Heat Pump
 ---------

-This heat pump model is a performance-based model, similar to the CHP model.
-This model is only intended to be used for a simple representation of a heat pump.
-For a better representation, we suggest to use the *HeatPumpConsoclim* model.

-In this model, the COP is described by the second-law efficiency and the Carnot efficiency by:
+This heat pump model does not consider part-load operation (ON/OFF regulation is assumed).
+The nominal heat flow is an input of the model, characteristic of the size of the heat pump.
+The COP is described by:

 .. math::
 	COP = \dfrac{\eta_{II}}{\eta_{Carnot}}

 The second-law efficiency is assumed to remain unchanged in part-load operation.
-The nominal heat flow is an input of the model, characteristic of the size of the heat pump.
 The electrical power consumed by the heat pump is described by:

 .. math::
 	\dot{W} = \dfrac{\dot{Q}}{COP}

-In order to account for the lower heat capacity of the heat pump at lower evaporating temperature, a linear relation between these two variables is assumed:
+In order to account for the lower heat capacity of the heat pump at lower evaporating temperature, the heating power and the heat soure temperature are computed by assuming a linear correlation between their actual and nominal values:

 .. math::
 	\dfrac{\dot{Q}}{\dot{Q}_{nom}} = \dfrac{T_c}{T_{c,nom}}

+The primary fluid is modeled by means of 1-D incompressible fluid flow model (*Cell1DimInc*), in which a dynamic energy balance and static mass and momentum balances are applied on the fluid.
+The heat transfer in the primary fluid is modeled with a constant heat transfer coefficient.
+However, it can be changed to other heat transfer models through the *HeatTransfer* parameter in the fluid model.

-The properties of the primary fluid are computed using the incompressible *Cell1Dim* model.
-The model includes a boolean input connector, which defines the operational state of the heat pump.
+Furthermore, the model includes a Boolean input connector *on_off*, which defines the operational state of the heat pump.
+In the equations, the Boolean input is translated to a variable value together with a first order block, which can take into account a start-up time constraint.

 .. figure:: figures/hp.png
 	:figclass: align-center